OlexandrNikolaiev/Stream-Timestamper/README.md

 <img src="img/create_app.png" alt="description" width="500" style="display: block; margin-left: 0;"/>

-4. New parameter has appeared at the bottom — **Client ID**, you’ll need to paste it in the script settings later.
+4. New parameter has appeared at the bottom — **Client ID**, you will need to paste it in the script settings later.

 5. Copy the following link:
     ```bash